 Chris Sanders, Director of National Accounts

-Founded in 1958, Club Car, a subsidiary of Ingersoll-Rand Plc, has been one of the most respected names in the golf industry for 60 years and has expanded to commercial utility vehicles and personal-use transportation.
+Founded in 1958, Club Car has been one of the most respected names in the golf car industry for 60 years and has expanded to commercial utility vehicles and personal-use transportation.

-Today, the company offers a range of gasoline, electric, and diesel-powered small vehicles used to move people, equipment, and materials.
-In terms of golf course applications, Club Car’s vehicles go well beyond transporting golfers and their clubs, extending to utility carts for grounds maintenance and the all-important food and beverage cart.
+Today, the company (a subsidiary of Ingersoll-Rand Plc) offers a range of gasoline, electric, and diesel-powered small vehicles used to move people, equipment, and materials.
+In terms of golf course applications, Club Car’s vehicles go well beyond transporting golfers and their clubs, extending to utility carts for grounds maintenance, as well as the all-important food and beverage cart.

-“We continue to innovate with an eye toward the future and understand that our customers’ wants and needs are changing,” Club Car President Mark Wagner says.
+“We continue to innovate with an eye toward the future and understand that our customers’ wants and needs are changing,” said Mark Wagner, President, Club Car.

-The global golf cart market is projected to increase at a compound annual growth rate (CAGR) of about 6 percent through 2025, according to a recent market research report.
-A worldwide market estimated at approximately $3.3 billion in 2016 is projected to grow to almost $5.6 billion in 2025, fueled by private clubs, resorts, real estate, urbanization and industrialization.
+Looking to the future, the global golf cart market is projected to increase at a compound annual growth rate (CAGR) of about six percent through 2025, according to a recent market research report.

-For almost six decades, Club Car’s vehicles have been making golf more enjoyable and accessible for a wide range of participants.
+For more than six decades, Club Car’s vehicles have been making golf more enjoyable and accessible for a wide range of participants.

-Golf cars have altered the landscape of how the majority of golfers navigate the more than 15,000 golf facilities in the United States, with Georgia-based Club Car’s fleet playing a significant role in that evolution.
+Golf cars have altered the landscape of the ways in which a majority of golfers navigate the more than 16,500 golf courses in the U.S., with Club Car’s fleet playing a significant role in that evolution.